 Long Covid presents challenges requiring a shift from symptom-based to immunological approaches, focusing on immune dysregulation and incomplete recovery.
 Monoclonal antibodies are explored for potential treatment, although evidence is inconsistent, highlighting the need for biomarkers for effective patient selection.
 Research remains essential for understanding Long Covid's complex biology.

-Manage Long COVID Symptoms: Key Triggers to Watch
+Manage Long COVID Symptoms: Why Triggers Matter More Than You Think

 Long COVID can be unpredictable, with symptoms triggered by factors like overexertion, weather changes, dietary choices, stress, mold, hormonal fluctuations, and overstimulation.
 Monitoring heart rate and employing self-care strategies could help manage symptoms.
 Each person's experience varies, emphasizing the need for personalized approaches and professional guidance.